kestra-io/docs/content/blogs/2024-04-20-top-10-cool-features-I-love-about-kestra.md

 ## 1. Render Expression

-During the pipeline development phase, you get multiple intermediate data sets which you need to further cleanse or transform in order to achieve the desired results.
-It is pretty overwhelming to write the next data transformation step as part of the flow, and run the complete flow in order to test out the transformation.
-This is where Kestra has an advanced tooling which helps you perform the data transformation on the existing outputs.
-It evaluates the transform expression right on the spot, and provides you the preview of the transformed results.
+During the pipeline development phase, you get multiple intermediate data sets that you need to further cleanse or transform in order to achieve the desired results.
+It is pretty overwhelming to write the next data transformation step as part of the flow and run the complete flow in order to test out the transformation.
+This is where Kestra has an advanced tooling that helps you perform the data transformation on the existing outputs.
+It evaluates the transform expression right on the spot and provides you with a preview of the transformed results.

 ![render_expression](/blogs/2024-04-20-top-10-cool-features-I-love-about-kestra/render_expression.png)